Snack-Prompt/challenge-todo-list/README.md

 - Add support for filtering tasks by status (pending or completed).
 - Add Unit Tests.
 - Add Dockerfile.
-- Postman Collection with all endpoints.
+- Create a Postman Collection with all endpoints.

 ## How to Submit:
 1. Fork this repository.